 And make a revision plan or at least a list of several “next drafts.”

 - Give each draft a specific purpose (i.e. “See if altering the order of events increases drama,” or add scenes that characterize, or rewrite summaries into scenes, or cut clichés, or rewrite specific boring scenes, etc).

 - Think about sections/chapters and dividing and conquering so that revising each draft can consist of a series of smaller, less overwhelming tasks.

-- Save sentence-level/grammar issues for the last draft.
+- Save sentence-level/grammar issues for this summer.